kepler-space/tle_generator/README.md

 # tle_generator
 Generate a text file of Two Line Elements (TLEs) from an ITU filing database (.mdb)

+## Installation
+This script requires you to copy and paste the open_source_i_n folder from KOSIA (https://github.com/kepler-space/kosia) into the root of this directory.

+Requires: 'numpy', 'pandas', 'scipy', 'skyfield', 'pyodbc'

 ## Instructions:
 At present, the ITU IFIC database MUST CONTAIN ONLY A SINGLE FILING IN IT.